 But straight out of the gate, these shoes gave me a stellar fit with enough confidence to try out some of my harder projects.

-So if you’re an advanced climbing looking to hit those massive overhangs then these are the perfect shoes for you but, if you’re a new climber still learning on the slabs then I would put these in your climbing wish list and wait a little longer till you really need them.
+So if you’re an advanced climber looking to hit those massive overhangs then these are the perfect shoes for you but, if you’re a new climber still learning on the slabs then I would put these in your climbing wish list and wait a little longer till you really need them.

 I hope you have enjoyed this Black Diamond Shadow review.
 Happy climbing!